Crumbling Athens housing complex comes to life during economic crisis

 Charizanou and the remaining residents who own apartments in the complex have formed a committee and often press the local authorities to kick out the squatters and remove the graffiti that covers the outside of all the buildings.
 But they have been told there is no money to spare.

-An official at the state company which owns most of the property, who spoke on condition of anonymity, said only that a plan to develop the property would be finalized this year.
+An official at the state company which owns most of the property, who spoke on condition of anonymity, said only that a plan to develop the property would be finalised this year.

 That is creating uncertainty for the long-time residents who were born and grew up here and are determined to stay on living in Prosfygika no matter what.